- This event has passed.

 The Dancing Devils of Yare, Venezuela

-One of the most spectacular and colourful festivals in Venezuela, the Dancing Devils of Yare dates back to 17549 and this year is held on May 31.
-Words by Mark Heath.
+One of the most spectacular and colourful festivals in Venezuela, the Dancing Devils of Yare dates back to 1749, and in 2023 it will be held on 8 June.

-Every Corpus Christi the town of San Francisco de Yare in the Tuy valley in the State of Miranda, 70 km to the south of the capital Caracas, holds a festival that is famous throughout the country.
+Every Corpus Christi – the date that celebrates the body of Christ and the Eucharist (or Last Supper) – the town of San Francisco de Yare in the Tuy valley in the State of Miranda, 70 km to the south of the capital Caracas, holds a festival that is famous throughout the country.
+The festival is sometimes referred to as the Dancing Devils of Corpus Christi.

 The residents of Yare dress in red — though in other places more harlequin-styled suits predominate — and wear horned masks to represent devils then come out to dance in a once-yearly ceremony.
 Others dress as fantastical creatures.
 There is actually a complex hierarchy.
 Generally, the more horns you have the greater the devil you are.